Dan503/gutter-grid/README.md

   ));
   ````

 - `calc` is now used by default to determine column widths.
-So instead of seeing `width: 33.3333%;` in your styles, you will see `width: calc(100% / 3);`.
+So instead of seeing `width: 33.33%;` in your styles, you will see `width: calc(100% / 3);`.
 This makes it clear from the styles how many columns are being generated.
 For example it is much clearer that `width: calc(100% / 7);` equals 7 columns rather than `width: 14.2857%;`.

 - New config variable `$grid-calc-support` has been introduced.
-Since `calc` isn't supported in every browser (thanks Opera Mini) a new `$grid-calc-support` setting has been added.
+Since `calc` [isn't supported in every browser](https://caniuse.com/#feat=calc) (thanks Opera Mini and Android 4) a new `$grid-calc-support` setting has been added.
 This defaults to whatever the opposite of the `$grid-legacy-support` setting is.
 This means that if legacy support is needed then `$grid-calc-support` will automatically be disabled.
 If you need to support Opera Mini (or you prefer seeing percentages in your styles), set `$grid-calc-support` to false.

 ## Version 3.0.0